Watch our video tutorial here

 - Toggle the switch for "Switch to New Algorithm", and select the "New Algorithm (Hyper Local Pulse)" option

-- Upon selecting the "New Algorithm (Hyper Local Pulse)" option, you will have a personalized view of actions you need to take to move to Hyper Local Pulse
+- Upon selecting the "New Algorithm (Hyper Local Pulse)" option, you will get a recommended base price, and have a personalized view of actions you need to take to move to Hyper Local Pulse

 - You'll also see a chart, that shows you prices for various combinations.
 This chart will show you changes in your final prices with HLP and with changes you make in customizations shown in the screen.
-(Don't forget to click "Refresh Graph" button to see the updated changes)
+(Don't forget to click "Refresh Graph" button after every changes to see the updated graph)

 - An example view is shown below -